flossytoo/portfolio/Project_3/real_estate.md

 Following this, I was asked to conduct an analysis of the real estate market of France to allow regional agencies to better support their clients.

-In this context, it has entrusted you with the creation of a database to collect real estate and land transactions in France.
-You will then use this base to analyze the market and help the different regional agencies to better support their clients.
+In this context, I was asked to create a database to collect real estate and land transactions in France.
+The company was then able to use the database to analyse the market and help the different regional agencies to better support their clients.

 I was provided with 3 csv files for this project:
 - data extracted from the open data site for Land Value Requests (DVF);